-Concurrently with the execution and delivery of the Merger Agreement, we entered into a common stock purchase agreement, or the Purchase Agreement, with certain investors, including BVF Partners, L.P., an existing stockholder of Pieris (the "PIPE Investors"), pursuant to which, among other things, the PIPE Investors have agreed to subscribe for and purchase (either for cash or in exchange for the termination and cancellation of outstanding convertible notes issued by Palvella), and we agreed to issue and sell to the PIPE Investors, an aggregate of up to 3,154,241 of shares of Pieris common stock at a price per share equal to \$13.7299 multiplied by (x) 0.315478 divided by (y) the Exchange Ratio (the "Purchase Price"), subject to adjustment as set forth in the Purchase Agreement, and/or in lieu of Pieris common stock to certain purchasers who so choose, pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 2,592,585 shares of Pieris common stock at a purchase price per Pre-Funded Warrant equal to the Purchase Price minus \$0.001 (the "PIPE Financing").
+Concurrently with the execution and delivery of the Merger Agreement, we entered into a common stock purchase agreement, or the Purchase Agreement, with certain investors, including BVF Partners, L.P., an existing stockholder of Pieris, or the PIPE Investors, pursuant to which, among other things, the PIPE Investors have agreed to subscribe for and purchase (either for cash or in exchange for the termination and cancellation of outstanding convertible notes issued by Palvella), and we agreed to issue and sell to the PIPE Investors, an aggregate of up to 3,154,241 of shares of our common stock at a price per share equal to \$13.7299 multiplied by (x) 0.315478 divided by (y) the Exchange Ratio, or the Purchase Price, subject to adjustment as set forth in the Purchase Agreement, and/or in lieu of our common stock to certain purchasers who so choose, pre-funded warrants, or the Pre-Funded Warrants, to purchase up to 2,592,585 shares of our common stock at a purchase price per Pre-Funded Warrant equal to the Purchase Price minus \$0.001, or the PIPE Financing.
 The Purchase Agreement contains customary representations and warranties of ours, on the one hand, and the PIPE Investors, on the other hand, and customary conditions to closing, including the consummation of the Merger.
 The gross proceeds from the PIPE Financing are expected to be approximately \$78.9 million, before paying estimated expenses.
 The closing of the PIPE Financing is expected to occur in connection with and immediately following the consummation of the Merger.